ZhiwenShao/JAANet/README.md

 ## Datasets
 [BP4D](http://www.cs.binghamton.edu/~lijun/Research/3DFE/3DFE_Analysis.html) and [DISFA](http://www.engr.du.edu/mmahoor/DISFA.htm)

-The 3-fold partitions of both BP4D and DISFA are provided in the folder "data".
+The 3-fold partitions of both BP4D and DISFA are provided in the folder "data"

 ## Preprocessing
-- Run "prep/face_transform.cpp" to conduct similarity transformation for face images.
+- Run "prep/face_transform.cpp" to conduct similarity transformation for face images
 - Run "tools/convert_imageset" of Caffe to convert the images to leveldb or lmdb
 - Prepare the training data and modify the paths in the "model/BP4D_train_val.prototxt":
   - A recommended training strategy is that selecting a small set of training data for validation to choose a proper maximum iterations and then using all the training data to retrain the model